Welcome

 Development and cultural cooperation

 As a middle income country, Turkmenistan is not one of Germany’s partner countries for bilateral development cooperation.
-Governmental development cooperation thus only takes place through regional projects for Central Asia.
+Governmental development cooperation does however take place through regional projects for Central Asia focusing particularly on spheres in which challenges can be tackled more successfully at regional and cross‑border level, such as climate and environmental protection, management of natural resources and disaster risk reduction.